MicrosoftDocs/architecture-center/docs/compliance/index.md

 | | | | | **Annual Total  $5,684.04** |

 Disclaimer
 All prices shown are in US Dollars ($).
 This estimate was created in April 2017.
-[ADD GUIDANCE]
+[EDIT: ADD GUIDANCE]

 This solution used the following Azure services (details to the deployment architecture are located in the [Deployment Architecture](#deployment-architecture) section).